Published at: 2025-10-30

 | Rule Name | Must be unique among conversion rules |

-| Enable | Enabled by default for new rules; only enabled rules are executed |
+| Enabled | New rules are enabled by default; only enabled rules are executed |

 | Remarks | Add a description for the rule |